 APRA will provide support to respond to entity queries and concerns as they arise.
 For any further information or assistance, please reach out to the project team via email@example.com.

 Nearer to the release of the external test environment, further support channels will be available for entities.

 Will all entities and industries go-live at the same time?

-There is one single go-live date for all entities and industries, scheduled for later in 2020.
+There is one single go-live date for all entities and industries.
 Depending on the industry reporting cycle, entities will submit returns in the new solution at their first reporting due date after go-live.